mragray/sasshackdenver/README.md

-sass-hack-denver
+Sass Hack Denver
 ================

-A site for Denver Sass Hacking
+A bi-weekly, informal get-together for hacking on Sass projects.